lindakatcodes/adventOfCode-JavaScript/README.md

 -- 2019 --

+*Update* - Sadly was not able to solve everything during the holiday season.
+However!
+I still want to work these problems out, so will likely be coming back to them sometime during the year.

 Year 4 in JavaScript!
 Just can't get enough of these puzzles.
 I really missed doing this last year, so I'm committing to making the time to get all the way through this year.
 Super pumped!

 For my future reference:

-Days I managed to solve on my own: 1 / 2 / 3 / 4 / 5 / 8 /
+Days I managed to solve on my own: 1 / 2 / 3 / 4 / 5 / 8 / 10a / 11 / 12a / 13a / 14a / 16a / 17 / 19a /

-Days I got at least part way but had some assistance from others: 6 / 7 /
+Days I got at least part way but had some assistance from others: 6 / 7 / 9 /

 Days I couldn't solve and had to use someone else's solution: